Sammybro11/Optimising-Lagrangian-Neural-Networks/README.md

-# Model Comparison and Simulation Framework
+# Lagrangian Neural Networks for Pendulum Dynamics

-This repository provides an end-to-end framework for **training, testing, simulating, and comparing machine learning models**.
-It is structured into modular components so that training, evaluation, and comparison can be performed seamlessly.
+This repository implements **Lagrangian Neural Networks (LNNs)** and provides a framework for their **training, optimization, and analysis** on simple pendulum systems.
+The goal is to leverage physics-informed machine learning to better capture the dynamics of mechanical systems compared to traditional black-box neural networks.

 ---